+Opening times

-Opening times – Toilets need to be accessible for the longest period of the day that it is practical however 24hr toilets are more likely to suffer from anti-social behaviour.
+Toilets need to be accessible for the longest period of the day that it is practical however 24hr toilets are more likely to suffer from anti-social behaviour.
 There is definitely a need for 24hr toilets in Lowestoft as there are a lot of night workers and people moving around the town 24hrs a day.
 Our 24hr toilets tend to be those which are in clear view of the highway and in key locations in the town.
 Automated toilets may be an alternative option however they tend to be more expensive to install and some individuals do not feel happy using them as they are concerned they might get trapped, have the door automatically open whilst they are still using the toilet or be inside when the automatic cleaning takes place.

-Community Toilet Scheme
+COMMUNITY TOILET SCHEME

 A significant number of local authorities have adopted a new means of making existing